chatbx-eu/hugo_chatbx.eu/content/en/legal/privacy.md

 ## This Website

-- no tracking tools or cookies used
+- no tracking tools or cookies used - no data processed by third parties
 - we only use TLS encrypted HTTPS connections
 - only error logs contain IP address, deleted every 30 days

 ### Note
 Our firewall logs all connection for a very short time period in order to detect attacks.
 If our firewall detects specific attacks, it will save those logs which contains the following information: